Documentation

 Webhooks

-You can add webhooks to both GitHub and GitLab in order to trigger bundle builds and deployments whenever you push a new commit to a nominated branch.
+You can add webhooks to both GitHub, GitLab and Bitbucket in order to automatically trigger bundle builds and deployments whenever you push a new commit to a nominated branch.

 Builds triggered by a webhook will use the same base software and directory map as your most recent, manual bundle build.